AlainD-/my-store/README.md

 ### Run

 You can start a local server of the application by running `npm start`.
-Open [http://localhost:4200](http://localhost:4200) to view it in the browser.
+Navigate to `http://localhost:4200` in a browser to view it.

 ### Build